Precision BioSciences, Inc. (NASDAQ:DTIL) Given Average Recommendation of “Buy” by Brokerages

-Precision BioSciences, Inc. (NASDAQ:DTIL) has received an average rating of “Buy” from the six research firms that are covering the stock, MarketBeat Ratings reports.
-Four research analysts have rated the stock with a buy recommendation.
-The average 1 year price target among brokerages that have issued ratings on the stock in the last year is $19.80.
+Precision BioSciences, Inc. (NASDAQ:DTIL) has been assigned a consensus recommendation of “Buy” from the six ratings firms that are currently covering the stock, MarketBeat.com reports.
+Four equities research analysts have rated the stock with a buy rating.
+The average 1 year target price among analysts that have issued ratings on the stock in the last year is $19.80.

-DTIL has been the topic of a number of recent research reports.
-Stifel Nicolaus raised their price objective on Precision BioSciences from $23.00 to $26.00 and gave the stock a “buy” rating in a research note on Friday, September 10th.
-TheStreet lowered Precision BioSciences from a “c” rating to a “d+” rating in a research report on Thursday, October 28th.
-HC Wainwright reaffirmed a “buy” rating and set a $21.00 target price on shares of Precision BioSciences in a report on Thursday, October 21st.
-Finally, Zacks Investment Research raised Precision BioSciences from a “hold” rating to a “buy” rating and set a $11.00 target price on the stock in a report on Monday.
+A number of equities research analysts have weighed in on the stock.
+Zacks Investment Research upgraded shares of Precision BioSciences from a “hold” rating to a “buy” rating and set a $11.00 price target on the stock in a research note on Monday, November 15th.
+HC Wainwright reiterated a “buy” rating and set a $21.00 price target on shares of Precision BioSciences in a research note on Thursday, October 21st.
+Stifel Nicolaus lifted their price target on shares of Precision BioSciences from $23.00 to $26.00 and gave the stock a “buy” rating in a research note on Friday, September 10th.
+Finally, TheStreet downgraded shares of Precision BioSciences from a “c” rating to a “d+” rating in a research note on Thursday, October 28th.

+Large investors have recently modified their holdings of the company.
+Blueshift Asset Management LLC acquired a new stake in shares of Precision BioSciences in the 2nd quarter valued at $225,000.
+Texas Yale Capital Corp. acquired a new stake in shares of Precision BioSciences in the 2nd quarter valued at $125,000.
+Trexquant Investment LP acquired a new stake in shares of Precision BioSciences in the 2nd quarter valued at $306,000.
+Veritable L.P. boosted its stake in shares of Precision BioSciences by 38.0% in the 1st quarter.
+Veritable L.P. now owns 17,187 shares of the company’s stock valued at $178,000 after purchasing an additional 4,737 shares in the last quarter.
+Finally, Lazard Asset Management LLC acquired a new stake in shares of Precision BioSciences in the 2nd quarter valued at $86,000.
+Institutional investors own 48.19% of the company’s stock.

 Precision BioSciences Company Profile